MintyFreshers/orpheus/README.md

   - `appsettings.json` is present in the output directory (e.g., `bin/Debug/net9.0/`)
   - The JSON is valid and the token is set
   - The environment variable is set if you prefer that method

+## Dependencies

+- `yt-dlp` and `ffmpeg` are installed automatically in the Docker image.
+You do not need to manage or download these binaries in your application code.